Themes:Capitalism vs SocialismDramatic IronyClass & PowerArrogance & Ignorance

 AO1AO2

-Antonio Gramsci's concept of cultural hegemony describes how the ruling class maintains power not through force but through making their worldview seem like common sense.
+The ruling class maintains power not just through force but by making their worldview seem like common sense — what everyone simply accepts as true.
 Birling's speech is a perfect example: he presents capitalist optimism as obvious truth — 'everybody says so.'
 His authority derives not from evidence but from his class position.
-Priestley exposes this hegemony by having history itself contradict Birling's 'common sense.'
-The Titanic's sinking, the World Wars, and the collapse of Empire all prove that the ruling class's confident narrative was ideological construction (beliefs manufactured to serve power) rather than reality.
-The audience, armed with hindsight, can see through the hegemony that the characters cannot — and is challenged to identify similar blind spots in their own era.
+Priestley exposes this ideological control by having history itself contradict Birling's 'common sense.'
+The Titanic's sinking, the World Wars, and the collapse of Empire all prove that the ruling class's confident narrative was ideological construction rather than reality.
+The audience, armed with hindsight, can see through the dominant ideology that the characters cannot — and is challenged to identify similar blind spots in their own era.

 Key Words

-Cultural hegemonyThe dominance of one class's worldview, accepted as common sense by societyIdeological constructionA belief system manufactured to maintain existing power structuresRuling classThe social class that holds the most power and influence in a society
+Dominant ideologyThe beliefs and values of the ruling class, accepted as 'normal' by the rest of societyIdeological constructionA belief system manufactured to maintain existing power structuresRuling classThe social class that holds the most power and influence in a society